zk4x/zyx/zyx/STYLE.md

 # These are notes on style used in zyx and possibly general coding practices

-## On virtual tables and other junk
+## On virtual tables and other trash

 Don't use dyn, or virtual tables, just use enums instead.
 If there is necessity to work with function pointers, then pass those function pointers around directly.